tomcastleman/laravel-memcached-plus/README.md

 * custom options

 Adding 3 new configuration items, this package _enhances_ the built-in Laravel 5 Cache memcached driver.
 Optionally, this package also allows these extra configuration items to be used for memcached Sessions.

+Read on for detailed instructions - you may find it useful to reference the [demo app](https://github.com/b3it/laravel-memcached-plus-app) at the same time.

 ## Requirements